 These prices do not include any activation, top-up or refund fee which will be decided by the Organiser and which will be deducted from the number of units acquired.

 The payment requested from the Participant corresponds to the total amount of the purchase, including these costs.

 Section 3-1: General features of the Devices

-The Device shall constitute, as the case may be, the sole, the main or one of the means that can be used to make purchases from Organiser at the Event Venue.
+The Device shall constitute, as the case may be, the sole, the main or one of the means that can be used to make purchases from the Organiser at the Event Venue.

-However, if Participant has set up a Virtual Account, and if requested by Organiser, it may be possible to provide Participant a second Device containing the same number of units as the previously deactivated first Device.
+However, if a Participant has set up a Virtual Account, and if requested by the Organiser, it may be possible to provide a Participant a replacement Device containing the same number of units as the previously deactivated first Device.
 To deactivate the first Device, the latter must first come into contact with a terminal that is connected to the internet to be deactivated.
 This being the case, between the time the Device is lost and is effectively blocked, units may be debited from it, in particular in case of fraudulent use of the lost Device.
 The second Device will only be credited with the balance of the units available on the first chip at the time it was effectively blocked.

 Section 3-2: Activation and refund fees

 As part of the implementation of the “Cashless” solution, the Organiser has the possibility of asking Weezevent to apply an activation fee, which will not be refundable following the Event.
 The activation fee charged by the Organiser to the Participant is deducted from the amount of the units of value that may be consumed at the Venue and corresponds to the invoicing of the “cashless” Service offered to Participant:

 - Use of a Device for ordering and paying online or at a counter goods or services that will subsequently be consumed at the Venue;

 - Benefits of using the “cashless” solution enabling all concerned to avoid the pitfalls associated with many people being gathered together (cash register errors, loss of means of payment, online monitoring of consumption, etc.).